frnsys/parrott/README.md

 You should be prompted, in the command line, to authenticate your Twitter account.
 Follow those instructions.

 Then see Parrott at `http://localhost:5000/`.
+This provides an interface for marking tweets as positive or negative training examples.

+You can visit `http://localhost:5000/classify` to try classifying some text.

 Note that new Tweets will be collected from the authenciated user's timeline every 30 minutes.
 You can edit this in `application.py`.